SU-IST707-SP26/group-project-big-brains-and-nathan/admin/cfb_worklog.md

+## 2026-02-08 - Data Merging (Dylan)

+**Context: Merged multiple data sets from the CollegeFootballData & nflreadpy api to have one master data set**

+**Work Completed:**

+- Wrote scripts to merge data using python packages to collect necessary college & nfl data for our analysis.
+(Dylan)

+**Impact:** Data is now all together, allowing us to begin data exploration.

+**Next Steps:** Begin exploratory analysis.

 ## 2026-02-08 - Data Collected (Team)

 **Context: Collect Data from the CollegeFootballData & nflreadpy api to get all the information we need to conduct our analysis.**